capesstack/capesstack.github.io/index.md

     - AppArmor uses pre-scripted rules to define security controls (for example, I know that a text editor shouldn't talk to the Internet because someone told me it shouldn't)

 #### Implementation
-While the `iptables` service is running on CAPES and the only ports listening have services attached to them, you should still consider using a Web Application Firewall (WAF), an Intrusion Detection System (IDS) or a Network Security Monitor (like [ROCKNSM](http://rocknsm.io) - which has an IDS integrated on top of a litany of other goodies) to ensure that your CAPES stack isn't being targeted.
+While the `iptables` service is running on CAPES and the only ports listening have services attached to them, you should still consider using a Web Application Firewall (WAF), an Intrusion Detection System (IDS), and/or a Network Security Monitor (like [ROCKNSM](http://rocknsm.io) which has an IDS integrated on top of a litany of other goodies) to monitor/defend your stack.

-If possible, CAPES, just like a passive NSM, should **not** be on the contested network.
+If possible when deploying CAPES, just like a passive NSM, should **not** be on, or accessible from, the contested network.
 This will prevent it from being targeted by aggressors.
-On net implementations (re: enhanced web application security) are a roadmap item.

 #### Securing the Landing Page
-We are going to implement a login for the CAPES landing page.
+We are going to implement a login (and likely Common Access Card (CAC) auth) for the CAPES landing page.
 Right now, CAPES should not be deployed where an aggressor can get at it...however, that's not really an excuse.
 We're working on it. **All services have authentication requirements.**

 Additionally, SSL.
 We are having discussions around self-signed certificates vs. 3rd party (Let's Encrypt, etc.); but there are some architecture caveats to consider here.
 Again, it's a roadmap item.